KWARC/kalah-game/spec/013-overview.md

 	error "Unsupported activity"
 	goodbye

-Otherwise the server MUST eventually send an `init` command, to indicate that an activity is about to begin.
-In absence of an error message and an `init` response, the client SHOULD assume that the server is processing its request.

 The detail of how the protocol continues depends on the chosen activity.
 The server SHOULD terminate the connection with a `goodbye`